Rules

 | Juniors | Traditional 9-player | Only 9 players in the batting order |

-In continuous batting order divisions, if you have 12 players, all 12 bat.
+In continuous batting order games, if you have 12 players, all 12 bat.
 The batting order rotates through all 12 each time through the lineup.
 Players who aren't currently playing defense still bat in their order position.
+Check with your local league on whether your Majors division has adopted the continuous order.

 Building a Batting Order Under LL Rules

-Rizzler's AI batting order builds lineups that account for continuous batting order rules.
+Rizzler's AI batting order, available on Pro and Club plans, builds lineups that account for continuous batting order rules.
 It optimizes the full 12-13 player lineup, not just the top 9.
+The free plan includes manual lineup building with the same rule checks.
 For age-specific lineup strategies, see the batting order guide for 11U-12U.

 Batting Out of Order